vladbagrin/facebook-wrapper/Readme.md

 The available Node.js modules for Facebook use other oauth modules that do not work well with a Facebook Application, the main reason I wrote this.
-For instance, the redirect is not mad with a js script, resulting in an ugly link in the app canvas.
+For instance, the redirect is not made with a js script, resulting in an ugly link in the app canvas.
 They also seem unnecessarily complex when all we need is a simple set of functions.